 Banks in Japan operate similarly to banks in other countries.
 There are a variety of institutions, ranging from large international banks to smaller regional ones.
-The large domestic banks include Japan Postal Bank, Mizuho, Tokyo-Mitsubishi UFJ, Sumitomo and Resona.
+The large domestic banks include Japan Post, Mizuho, Mitsubishi UFJ Bank, Mitsui Sumitomo and Resona.
 Furthermore, several online banks, most notably Seven Bank, have recently gained popularity and offer their customers banking via the internet and a network of ATMs.

 Banks provide their customers with services such as cash deposits, withdrawals, transfers, foreign exchange and investment services.
 Most banks are open from 9:00 to 15:00, and close on weekends and national holidays.
 ATMs tend to have longer operating hours and tend to be available on weekends and holidays.
 An increasing number of ATMs are available 24 hours.

 Both foreign residents and travelers can open a bank account as long as they hold a residence card.
 Some banks may also accept a Japanese driver's license in lieu of a residence card.
 More conservative banks may also require a personal stamp (inkan).

 Most banks do not require a minimum deposit to open an account and do not charge a fee to maintain it.
 Interest rates on regular accounts are very low, often fractions of a percent.
 Once you have applied, your bank book and ATM card will be sent via mail.
 Conversely, you can close your account in person at any branch with your cash card, bank book, residence card and personal stamp (if required).

 Electronic bank transfers (furikomi) are one of the key services offered by Japanese banks.
 They are a very common way for individuals and businesses to transfer money between each other and to pay bills.
 Transfers can be made at the teller, ATM or via the internet, and are processed on the same day if made within business hours.
 A fee of typically 100 to 600 yen is paid by the sender.